-Rachel Aguilar is an associate attorney with Jeff Gilbert Law Office Rachel’s practice primarily focuses on family law with an emphasis on divorce and the parent-child relationship, such as custody, possession and access, and child support).
+Rachel Aguilar is an associate attorney with Jeff Gilbert Law Office.
+Rachel’s practice entirely focuses on family law, with an emphasis on divorce and the parent-child relationship (such as custody, possession and access, and child support).
 She is regularly in the courtroom and her experience includes both bench and jury trials, as well as the successful completion of the National Family Law Trial Institute.
 Rachel fights with equal fervor for mothers, fathers, grandparents, and non-biological parents.

-As a mother herself, Rachel understands the stress and anxiety that can accompany a custody battle.
+As a parent herself, Rachel understands the stress, anxiety, and sense of being overwhelmed that can accompany family court litigation.
 She ensures her clients are knowledgeable and prepared throughout the entire matter.
-Rachel regularly appears in Attorney General Court on behalf of both custodial and non-custodial parents.
+Rachel regularly appears in Title IV-D (Attorney General) Court on behalf of both custodial and non-custodial parents.

-The daughter of a Dow Chemical Company chemical engineer and a Sweeny Elementary school teacher, Rachel grew up in Brazoria, Texas and attended Columbia High School, where she was an active participant in the Mighty Roughneck Band, National Forensics League, and Thespians.
-Rachel twirled throughout high school and was a member of Halfway 4-H. While in high school, Rachel attended Brazosport College before transferring to Stephen F. Austin State University, where she graduated in 2008 with a double major in political science and philosophy.
+The daughter of a Dow Chemical Company chemical engineer and a Sweeny Elementary school teacher, Rachel grew up in Brazoria County, Texas and attended Columbia High School where she was an active participant in the Mighty Roughneck Band, National Forensics League, and Thespians.
+Rachel twirled throughout high school and was a member of Halfway 4-H. While in high school, Rachel attended Brazosport College before transferring to Stephen F. Austin State University, where she graduated in 2008 with a Bachelor of Arts in political science and philosophy.
 There, Rachel participated in moot court, where she twice qualified for nationals.
-She also was a member of the Phi Alpha Delta Law Fraternity, International.
+She was also a member of the Phi Alpha Delta Law Fraternity, International.
 During the summer breaks, Rachel continued to take courses from Brazosport College, worked in local restaurants and participated in community theatre projects.

-A 2012 graduate of Texas Tech University School of Law in Lubbock, Texas, Rachel held leadership positions in Phi Alpha Delta and Student Animal Legal Defense Fund (SALDF).
+A 2012 graduate of Texas Tech University School of Law in Lubbock, Texas, Rachel held leadership positions in Phi Alpha Delta and Student Animal League Defense Fund (SALDF).
 She participated in intramural moot court, mock trial, and negotiations competitions, and she was invited to join the Board of Barristers based on her exemplary performance.
 A memorable experience was competing in a Closing Argument Competition at Harvard Law School in Cambridge, Massachusetts.
-During law school, Rachel wrote for the Texas Bank Lawyer.
-Rachel later wrote for the Estate Planning and Community Property Journal and subsequently served as an articles editor.
-During her second year of law school, Rachel volunteered with Volunteer Income Tax Assistance (VITA), an income tax return preparation program that assists low income, disabled, elderly, or limited English speaking taxpayers.
+During law school, Rachel wrote for the Texas Bank Lawyer, then the Estate Planning and Community Property Journal where she subsequently served as an articles editor.

-Also, while in Law School, Rachel worked for The Law Office of Laura Cole, an estate planning and probate firm in West Columbia, during school holidays in 2008 and 2009.
-During her third year of law school, Rachel gained experience as a law clerk for Jones, Flygare, Brown & Wharton, P.C., a civil general practice firm with the distinction of being the oldest law firm in Lubbock.
+Also, while in Law School, Rachel worked for The Law Office of Laura Cole, an estate planning and probate firm in West Columbia, Texas, during school breaks.
+During her final year of law school, Rachel gained experience as a law clerk for Jones, Flygare, Brown & Wharton, P.C., a civil general practice firm with the distinction of being the oldest law firm in Lubbock.
 After completing law school and sitting for the bar exam, Rachel clerked with Jeff Gilbert Law Office and, upon being licensed as an attorney in 2012, accepted a position as an associate attorney with the firm.